Cobuilding/cobuilding.ca/_posts/2020-11-26-Jacob-Sayles.md

 I have also been activly involved with many housing projects.
 In 2003 I lived in [Puget Ridge Cohousing](http://www.pugetridge.net) and was hooked on the concept of intentional living.
-Later I ran my own shared home known affectionatly as The Purple for 14 years.
+Later I ran my own shared home, affectionatly know as The Purple, for 14 years.
 My wife and I worked on converting [The Red Victorian](https://en.wikipedia.org/wiki/The_Red_Victorian) into a coliving hotel in San Francisco, CA.  I continued to help out with software and reservation systems for [The Embassy Network](https://embassynetwork.com).